artemklevtsov/RGA/README.md

 ### Obtaining access to the metadata of API reports

-For obtaining a list of all the metrics and dimensions the `RGA` package provides a dataset `ga`, which is available after loading the package.
-Access to the dataset is similar to access to any object in R - by the variable name.
+When working with the API reports, sometimes necessary to obtain background information about these or other query parameters to the API.
+To obtain a list of all the metrics (metrics) and measurements (dimensions)`RGA` package provides a  a set of data (dataset) `ga`, which is available after loading the package.

+Access to a set of data is exercised similarly as access to any object in R - variable name:

 ```R
 ga
 ```

-The variable `ga` consists the the following columns:
+The set of data `ga` consists the the following columns:

 * `id` - the parameter code name (metric or dimension) (used for queries);
 * `type` - parameter type: metric (METRIC) or dimension (DIMENSION);